Bi-Encoder Cascades for Efficient Image Search: Related Work

 \section{Related Work}

+Practitioners may employ a variety of techniques to reduce the lifetime costs of a TIR system.
+When images are embedded with classical, fast computer vision algorithms, the ranking with similarity measure $s$ may bottleneck the system.
+A possible remedy is approximate ranking, for example by compressing the image embeddings\cite{product-quant, composite-quant}.

+For neural TIR systems, the encoder cost greatly outweighs the ranking cost.
+Then, the most straightforward cost reduction targets model inference, for example via low-bit precision inference~\cite{lowprecision}, teacher-student distillation into a smaller model~\cite{distillation}, or pruning of unimportant weights~\cite{optbraindamage}.
+The prevalence of transformer-based architectures for TIR encoders suggests specializations of these techniques, like pruning transformer heads~\cite{posttraining, sixteen} or masking transformer inputs~\cite{li2022scaling}.
+The faster models created by any of these techniques can be leveraged by model cascades, which we discuss next.

-Model cascading is a recurrent theme in the literature on efficient machine learning (ML) systems.
-FrugalML \cite{frugalml} minimizes access costs of ML APIs by cascading two calls to a cheap API and to an expensive API.
-NoScope \cite{noscope} speeds up object detection in videos by splitting a reference model into a squence of two specialized models.
-Model cascades have also been applied to facial key point estimation \cite{facialest}, pedestrian detection \cite{pedest} and other domains.
+\paragraph{Model Cascades} Model cascading is a recurrent theme in the literature on efficient machine learning (ML) systems.
+FrugalML~\cite{frugalml} minimizes access costs of ML APIs by cascading two calls to a cheap API and an expensive API.
+NoScope~\cite{noscope} speeds up video object detection by splitting a reference model into a sequence of two specialized models.
+Model cascades have also been applied to facial key point estimation~\cite{facialest} and pedestrian detection~\cite{pedest}.

-Recent work on encoders for TIR is dominated by transformer-based bi-encoders (BEs) \cite{clip, xvlm, vse++} and cross-encoders (CEs) \cite{x2lvm, lxmert, uvl}.
-BEs process images and texts with separate encoders, whereas CEs also add cross-connections between the encoders.
-Hence, CEs are more powerful, but need to recompute $\mV_{\gD}$ for new queries.
-This makes them impractical for large-scale searches and unsuitable for our idea.
-Therefore, we focus on BEs.